-If your water heater suddenly has a puddle on the floor, it's important to know what the issue might be so you don't have to worry about more problems down the line.
-With this article, we will go over how a water heater works, some of the most common reasons for leaks, how to fix them if they're small, or if you need a water heater repair, and how you can try to prevent this scenario from occurring again in the future.
+If your water heater suddenly has a puddle at its base, it's important to know what the issue might be so you don't have to worry about more problems down the line.
+In this article, we will go over how a water heater works, some of the most common reasons for leaks, how to fix them if they're small, whether you need a water heater repair, and how you can try to prevent this scenario from occurring again in the future.

 Stop The Leak

 Now With A Pro!

 First, it is important to understand how your water heater works!
 Let's dive in!

 To start with, cold water enters the tank through the inlet pipes.
 Next, a dip tube brings the cold water down to the bottom of the tank to be heated.
 In an electric water heater, there are two electrical elements, one near the top and the other near the bottom, that heat the water inside.

 If you have a Gas Water Heater, then its burner assembly lights the flame.
 This flame warms the bottom of your water tank, therefore warming the water inside.
 Once this happens, the fumes from the combustion gas escape through a round silver pipe.
 In addition to venting the flue gases, this pipe also warms the water.

 Finally, this water exits the heater through the outlet pipe to be dispersed in your home.